Pluperfect: In non-Indo-European languages

+In Classical Nahuatl, the pluperfect is formed by adding -ca(h) to the end of the verb; while close to the average meaning of past perfect, it more accurately reflects an action that has been undone by the time of speaking.
+For example, ōnicochca roughly translates to "I had slept."

 Table of forms

 Different perfect construction

 In German and French there is an additional way to construct a pluperfect by doubling the perfect tense particles.
 This is called doubled perfect (doppeltes Perfekt) or super perfect (Superperfekt) in German and plus past perfect (temps surcomposé) in French.
 These forms are not commonly used in written language and they are not taught in school.

 Both languages allow to construct a past tense with a modal verb (like English "to have", in German "haben", in French "avoir"), for example "I have heard it".
 This is largely equivalent to the usage in English.
 The additional perfect tense is constructed by putting the modal verb ("to have") in the past tense as if being the full verb ("I have had") followed by the actual verb in the past particle mode ("I have had heard it").
 The same applies to those verbs which require "to be" (German "sein", French "être") as the modal verb for the construction of the past tense (which would not work in English).

 In spoken language in Southern Germany the doubled perfect construction sometimes replaces the Standard German pluperfect construction.

 In France it is uncommon in the Northern regions (with Parisian influence) but it can be found widely in Provençal dialects as well as in other regions around the world.
 In all regions the doubled pluperfect ("I had had heard it") is uncommon although it is possible - all of these forms emphasize the perfect aspect by extending the modal verb so that a doubled pluperfect would add upon the pluperfect in another part of the speech.